Fall Break in Oberlin

 I napped in short half-hour chunks between 7:45 and 8:30am, before I got up for another killer day to be followed by a killer night.
 Do not do this.
 Ever.
 I was a walking wreck, causing me to falter into giggling spasms over really simple things.
 I think I remembered to eat (another nice perk of eating in a co-op: my meals were a flight of steps away and leftovers and an industrial kitchen were available to me at all hours of the night/morning).

 On Friday morning, when I had finally finished my summaries and presentations and taken off of work that afternoon, I woke up lazily around 11am, and turned on my computer for something other than school-related activities.
 I chatted with my friend Jake while he finished packing, and he linked me to the following video, which I watched a dozen times in a cloud of sheer happiness.
 I wandered around Harkness the rest of the day singing.
 To this day, I can't not grin when I watch this video.
-This is my "welcome to break" present to you.
-Watch it and smile.

 SO.
 After I had that whole week of nightmarish work and sleep deprivation, staying in Oberlin was the best break I could have had.
 My friend Eliza was around the whole week as well, plus my friends Eric and Jamie were in for halves of the week.
 This little crew was the redux of the Hark Foodship from that past January: we planned complicated all-day meals, went on incredibly delicious trips to West Side Market, and took over Harkness kitchen with big plans.
 We ate very well that week.